-Now it’s 2019 and I’ve made what feels like a similar leap forward with the purchase of an X-T3, Fujifilm’s latest mirrorless body together with some 18-55mm glass that’s so good I’m not going to use the term ‘kit lens’ hereafter.
+Now it’s 2019 and I’ve made what feels like a similar leap forward with the purchase of an X-T3, Fujifilm’s latest mirrorless body together with some 18-55mm glass that’s so good I’m not going to use the slur ‘kit lens’ hereafter.
 Why go back to a DX sensor?
-I’ve thought about it long and hard, and decided that no matter how small and light you make a high end full-frame camera, when you add a decent lens you’re back to the kind of bulk that’s caused me to leave my Nikon DSLR behind on too many trips.
+I’ve thought about it long and hard, and decided that no matter how small and light you make a high end full-frame camera, when you add a fast lens you’re back to the kind of bulk that’s caused me to leave my Nikon DSLR behind on too many trips.
 And, having seen the latest evolution of my go-to travel camera, the Olympus E-M5, I’ve decided that I want more than it’s micro four thirds sensor can deliver.
 So why not start on my third interchangeable lens system with a return to Fujifilm?

 The biggest selling point as soon as I laid eyes on the X-T3 was the number of dedicated manual controls – it’s simply covered in dials and buttons!
 OK, technically the E-M5 has more customisable hardware buttons, but you have to map them to do what you want, and then remember what that was.
 I never spent so little time in menus until I bought this Fuji, literally everything I need to adjust between shots is right there on the camera body, and because it’s a dedicated control you can see what it’s set to, even before you turn the camera on.